alexmacarthur/typeit-site-gatsby/src/pages/docs/index.md

 #### Typing in Form Elements

-As of v6, TypeIt supports typing into form elements like inputs and textareas.
-No added configuration is needed to do this.
+TypeIt supports typing into form elements like text inputs and textareas.
 However, due to the nature of these elements, some functionality maybe limited, like the use of a blinking cursor.

 ## Instance Methods